International Year of Light and Light-Based Technologies

 from 25° (ISO 250).

-Such minute details are needed only if you are writing photography-oriented
+Such minute details are needed only for programmers of photography-oriented

-internally in exact increments of 1/3 of an f-stop for all exposure
+internally in exact increments of 1/3 of an f-stop for all three exposure

 parameters (ISO, aperture and shutter speed).